Dark1NF1N17Y/InfinityTools/README.md

 - Press Info To Get The App Information And To Know You Have ( Latest , Outdated Or PreRelease Version )

-- IP Information! , WorldTime Clock! , Video Compressor! , Jokes!
+- IP Information! , WorldTime Clock! , Video Compressor! , Jokes! , Egypt NationalID Info!

 - You Can Get Your IP Info With Just One Click `Check Yourself Button`